STEVENBOBER/pixi-demo-ts/README.md

 ## Game Specification

-### The purpose of this assignment
+### The purpose of this challenge

 The purpose of the assignment is to show off your skills, both in terms of how you solve a problem and how you structure code within the existing codebase.
 Additionally, you can demonstrate your eye for visual design (layout, animations).

 The main focus of this assignment is to check your ability to write clean, well-structured and reusable code.
-Please be prepared to discuss the new code you wrote during the interview process.
+Please be prepared to discuss the new code you wrote during the review process.

 ### Create one additional game element